jim11052/LearningNote/pythonLibrary.md

 ssh = paramiko.SSHClient()
 ssh.set_missing_host_key_policy(paramiko.MissingHostKeyPolicy())

-###### MissingHostKeyPolicy()
+## MissingHostKeyPolicy() ##
-Interface for defining the policy that SSHClient should use when the SSH server’s hostname is not in either the system host keys or the application’s keys.
-Pre-made classes implement policies for automatically adding the key to the application’s HostKeys object (AutoAddPolicy), and for automatically rejecting the key (RejectPolicy).
+# Interface for defining the policy that SSHClient should use when the SSH server’s hostname is not in either the system host keys or the application’s keys.
+# Premade classes implement policies for automatically adding the key to the application’s HostKeys object (AutoAddPolicy),
+# and for automatically rejecting the key RejectPolicy).

 try:
     # connect remote host